ctdk/goiardi/README.md

 them as you would normally for validating clients, performing tasks with the admin user, or using chef-webui if webui will run in front of goiardi.

-In auth mode, goiardi supports both versions 1.0 and 1.1 of the Chef authentication protocol.
+In auth mode, goiardi supports versions 1.0, 1.1, and 1.2 of the Chef authentication protocol.

 *Note:* The admin user, when created on startup, does not have a password.
 This